-Description The subject property comprises a ground floor flat within a four storey tenement block.
-Accommodation Ground Floor: Entrance Hallway, Kitchen open plan to Living Room, Bedroom and Bathroom Gross internal floor area (m2) 47 or thereby Neighbourhood and location The subjects are situated in the Shandon area of Edinburgh where surrounding properties vary in terms of age, style and type.
-All local facilities and amenities can be found nearby.
-Age 1900 approx Weather Dry but overcast Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimneys are of a stone and rendered masonry construction.
+Description The subject property comprises a main door flat in a 4 storey tenement block.
+Accommodation Ground Floor: Entrance Vestibule, Internal Hallway, Livingroom, Dining Kitchen, 2 Bedrooms and Bathroom.
+Gross internal floor area (m2) 88 or thereby Neighbourhood and location The subjects are located within the Trinity area of Edinburgh where surrounding properties vary in terms of age, style and type.
+Local facilities and amenities can be found nearby.
+Age 1890 approx Weather Dry and sunny Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+The chimneys were inspected from street level only and appear to be of a rendered masonry and stone construction.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof was inspected from street level only and is pitched and

-Roofing including roof space slated to the front with a flat section to the rear.
-No safe access could be gained into the roof void area.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+The roof was inspected from street level only and appears to be pitched and overlaid in slates and assumed to incorporate a flat roof section.
+No safe access could be gained into the roof void area within the

+Visually inspected with the aid of binoculars where appropriate.
 Cast iron gutters and downpipes.
-Main walls Visually inspected with the aid of binoculars where appropriate.
+Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of traditional solid stone construction pointed externally with a render finish to the gable.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Main walls are of traditional solid stone construction.
+Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of a UPVC double glazed type.
-External access door is of a timber variety.

-External decorations Visually inspected.
-Painted timber and PVC finishes.

-Conservatories / porches NOT APPLICABLE

-Communal areas Circulation areas visually inspected.
-There is a communal entrance and stairwell which is accessed via secure entry phone system.

-Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.
-The property benefits from communal garden ground to the rear elevation where the boundaries are defined by stone and brick walls and cast iron railings.
+Windows are of a upvc double glazed type with a timber sash and casement single glazed unit within the bathroom.
+The front access door is of a timber variety with upvc and double glazed door providing access to the communal drying green.
+Visually inspected.
+Painted timber and pvc finishes.
+NOT APPLICABLE Circulation areas visually inspected.
+There is direct access into the adjacent communal stairwell via the subject property.
+The property benefits from a private store cupboard within the communal stair.
+NOT APPLICABLE Visually inspected Visually inspected.
+Private garden ground to the front elevation where the boundaries are of stone and cast iron railings.
+There is communal garden ground to the rear elevation where the boundaries are defined by stone walls.